johnpapa/angular-styleguide/README.md

     }
     ```

-    - When the above code is run through ng-annotate it will produces the following output with the `$inject` annotation and become minification-safe.
+    - When the above code is run through ng-annotate it will produce the following output with the `$inject` annotation and become minification-safe.

     ```javascript
     angular